gggliuye/VIO/docs/PaperRead/lidar_slam.rst

 * Registration to a local submap. solve the new ICP problem based on TEASER (applying truncated least square estimation with semi-definite relaxation).
 * Process a loop closure and a pose graph optimization.

+|chrown0| `BALM: Bundle adjustment for lidar mapping <https://github.com/hku-mars/BALM>`_ .
+But the main results shown for Livox Device (denser, small FOV).

+* Adaptive voxelization to match both plane and edge features without a segmentation.
+* Reduce to pose only BA.

 2020
 -----------------
 |chrown0| `LIO-SAM <https://github.com/TixiaoShan/LIO-SAM>`_ Tightly-coupled Lidar Inertial Odometry via